-During visual field assessments, the BMPs are inspected for compliance or failure by the inspecting agency.
+Landowners must have a conservation plan to be eligible for federal cost share funding.
+All onfarm BMPs are inspected during this time; however, the conservation plan does not expire until in farming operation changes occur.
+When developing a conservation plan, visual field assessments are made and BMPs are inspected for compliance or failure.
 If a BMP is not performing up to its standards and specifications, a maintenance inspection report or letter is provided to the landowner.
-Agency staff work with landowners to bring the BMP back into compliance or the landowner must pay back the funds used to implement the BMP.
-A BMP is retired from the system if it is not brought into compliance.
+Agency staff work with landowners to bring the BMP back into compliance.